simondlevy/Hackflight/README.md

 you and damage to your vehicle.

-## Supported platforms
+## Use cases

-To make it easy to develop flight firmware using Arduino-compatible microcontrollers, Hackflight is laid out as an Arduino library; however, this does not limit your ability to use it on other hardware platforms and simulators.

-Currently, Hackflight has been tested on the following platforms:
+Hackflight has been tested on the following platforms:

 * [Ladybug Flight Controller](https://www.tindie.com/products/TleraCorp/ladybug-flight-controller) from Tlera Corp.